sijur/character-development/README.md

 * **Steven O'Driscoll** - *Initial work*
 * **Matthew Brown** - *Initial work*

-See also the list of [contributors]() who participated in this project.
+See also the list of [contributors](https://github.com/sijur/character-development/blob/master/contributers.txt) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc